-(vi) Amendments to MFRS 101 'Classification of Liabilities as Current or Non-current' - effective 1 January 2023
+- (b) Standards, amendments to published standards and interpretations to existing standards that are applicable to the Company but not yet effective (continued) - (vii) Amendments to MFRS 101 'Classification of Liabilities as Current or Non-current' effective 1 January 2023

-The MFRS 101 classification principle requires an assessment of whether an entity has the substantive right to defer settlement of a liability at the end of the reporting period.

-The amendments clarify that when the right to defer settlement is subject to complying with specified conditions, the right only exists at the end of the reporting period if the entity complies with those conditions at that date.
-The entity must comply with the conditions at the end of the reporting period even if the lender does not test compliance until a later date.
+Amendments to MFRS 101 'Classification of Liabilities as Current or Non-current' clarify that a liability is classified as non-current if an entity has a substantive right at the end of the reporting period to defer settlement for at least 12 months after the reporting period.
+If the right to defer settlement of a liability is subject to the entity complying with specified conditions (for example, debt covenants), the right exists at the end of the reporting period only if the entity complies with those conditions at that date.
+The amendments further clarify that the entity must comply with the conditions at the end of the reporting period even if the lender does not test compliance until a later date.